Community

 Surge School- Surge School is a 9-month small group program for discipleship designed to give men and women of all ages and stages biblical lenses to see their lives in the context of the greater work that God is doing in creation and also the specific work that God is doing in each person to be a blessing to his or her world.
 Request more info at chrisdehaan1@gmail.com.

 Women’s Bible Study- Women’s Bible Study gathers on a weekly basis to study the Word in the context of community.
 Participants can join at any time as they are able.
-Women of all ages and stages meet every Friday from 9:30-11:00 AM (currently meeting over Zoom).
-Request more info at tenaya@veritasvox.com.
+Women of all ages and stages meet every Friday from 9:30-11:00 AM Request more info at tenaya@veritasvox.com.

 Wild at Heart- Wild at Heart is a group for men 18 and older to study and share openly with one another.
 Any man can join at any time.
-This group meets every Monday from 7:00-8:30 PM (currently meeting over Zoom).
-Request more info at impacttech@yahoo.com
+This group meets every Monday from 6:30 -8:30 PM Request more info at impacttech@yahoo.com